tamasmajer/redis-collections/README.md

 ## Composite queries

-You can structure your query into the expected output format and run them in one step.
+Instead of loading data separately and then mapping them together, you can just tie your queries together into a single self-documenting structure.
 ```javascript
 const loadAllUserInfo = userIds.map(userId => ({
     id: userId,